 BIO 507 Advanced Cell Biology (A).
-Prerequisites: BIO301 and BIO302.
+Prerequisites - BIO301 and BIO302.
 An advanced course in cell biology.
 In depth exploration of cell structure and function and the interrelationship between them including biological membranes, molecular transport, vesicle trafficking and secretion, cell division, cytoskeleton, receptors and cell signaling, extracellular matrix and the organization of tissues.
-3 Credits.
-Fall.
 3 Cr.
 Fall.

 BIO 513 How Plants Work (A).
 Prerequisites: BIO301.
 Fundamentals of plant growth, development, structure, and response to the environment.
 Covers all aspects of the mechanisms plant structure and function, especially those features that differentiate plants from other organisms.
-An integrated lab focuses on key features of plants and their physiology.
-3 Cr.
-Fall.
+An integrated lab.
 3 Cr.
 Fall.

 BIO 514 Introduction to Immunology (A).
 Prerequisite or corequisite: BIO 301.
 Designed to present the basic principles and concepts of immunology.
 Students will be able to understand and describe topics such as organization of the immune system, evolution of the immune system, cellular and molecular mechanisms used by the immune system to protect organisms from disease, antibodies and antibody diversity, antigens and antigen-antibody interactions, major histocompatibility complex function, Band T cell development and differentiation, development and survival of lymphocytes, cytokines and their role in regulation of immune responses, the role of the complement system and cell mediated effector response, vaccination, cancer immunology, mechanisms for rejection of transplanted tissue, autoimmunity.
 3 Cr.
 Spring.

 BIO 522 Animal Physiology and Histology (A).
-BIO 522 Animal Physiology and Histology(A).
-Prerequisites: BIO 301 and BIO 302.
+Prerequisites: BIO 301 and BIO 302; BIO 522 Animal Physiology and Histology(A).
 Essential physiological concepts will be used to further the understanding of how the human body functions.
 Emphasis is placed on providing an integrated explanation of the histology, regulation and function of key organ systems such as nervous, circulatory, respiratory, gastrointestinal, endocrine and urinary systems.
 Includes a lab illustrating concepts covered in lecture.
 Recommended for Biology majors.
-4 Cr.
-Spring.
 4 Cr.
 Spring.

 BIO 555 Neurophysiology (A).
 Introduction to neurophysiology emphasizing cellular and molecular processes occurring at the plasma membrane.
 Biophysical mechanisms used by neurons to code, process, propagate, and transmit information are examined.
 Chemical signaling at the neuromuscular junction will be examined in detail.
 A quantitative description of neuronal function is provided.
 For example, the effects of ionic gradients on the resting membrane potential of a neuron, the influence on neuronal function, and the effect on the human nervous system is discussed.
 Current techniques, including electrophysiology and microscopy, will be covered.
 3 Cr.
 Fall.